PrathicaShettyM/QuizApp-JS/README.md

 # Static-webpage-repo
-This repository consists of simple JavaScript projects.
+This repository consists of a Quiz App Built using HTML5, CSS3 and JavaScript

+## Features of the App